 Katie Trefz focuses on criminal defense and government and internal investigations.
 Katie has represented individuals and companies facing a variety of investigations and prosecutions.
 Her work has involved a wide array of substantive allegations, including securities fraud, mail and wire fraud, antitrust crimes, the Foreign Corrupt Practices Act (FCPA), money laundering, tax fraud, and the False Claims Act (FCA), among others.
 Her matters have spanned several industries, including finance, telecommunications, automobile manufacturing, law, accounting, food, health care, pharmaceuticals, and professional sports.

 Katie’s civil work has included representation of companies and individuals in matters alleging professional liability, securities fraud, and torts, as well as in employment, intellectual property, and commercial disputes.
 Katie’s pro bono work has included the representation of criminal defendants and prisoners in federal court.

 A native Californian, Katie received her undergraduate degree from the University of Southern California, where she was the Valedictorian of her graduating class, and her law degree from University of California Berkeley School of Law, from which she graduated Order of the Coif.
 She clerked for the Honorable Dean D. Pregerson of the Central District of California before joining the firm in 2009.

 Katie is a member of the firm’s Hiring and Summer Associate Assignment Committees.
-She has been included in the Super Lawyers 2016 and 2017 Washington, D.C.
+She has been included in the Super Lawyers 2016-2018 Washington, D.C.
 “Rising Stars” lists.

 Though all cases vary and none is predictive, Katie’s criminal defense and investigations experience includes: